-Sample Letter of Medical Necessity for ULTOMIRIS

-for Paroxysmal Nocturnal Hemoglobinuria (PNH)

-INDICATION

-ULTOMIRIS is indicated for the treatment of adult and pediatric patients one month of age and older with paroxysmal nocturnal hemoglobinuria (PNH).

-SELECT IMPORTANT SAFETY INFORMATION

-WARNING: SERIOUS MENINGOCOCCAL INFECTIONS

-Life-threatening meningococcal infections/sepsis have occurred in patients treated with ULTOMIRIS.
-Meningococcal infection may become rapidly life-threatening or fatal if not recognized and treated early.

-- Comply with the most current Advisory Committee on Immunization Practices (ACIP) recommendations for meningococcal vaccination in patients with complement deficiencies. - Immunize patients with meningococcal vaccines at least 2 weeks prior to administering the first dose of ULTOMIRIS, unless the risks of delaying ULTOMIRIS therapy outweigh the risk of developing a meningococcal infection.
-See Warnings and Precautions for additional guidance on the management of the risk of meningococcal infection. - Vaccination reduces, but does not eliminate, the risk of meningococcal infections.
-Monitor patients for early signs of meningococcal infections and evaluate immediately if infection is suspected.

-Because of the risk of serious meningococcal infections, ULTOMIRIS is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called ULTOMIRIS REMS.
+Sample Letter of Medical Necessity for ULTOMIRIS for Paroxysmal Nocturnal Hemoglobinuria (PNH) INDICATION ULTOMIRIS is indicated for the treatment of adult and pediatric patients one month of age and older with paroxysmal nocturnal hemoglobinuria (PNH).
+SELECT IMPORTANT SAFETY INFORMATION WARNING: SERIOUS MENINGOCOCCAL INFECTIONS ULTOMIRIS, a complement inhibitor, increases the risk of serious infections caused by Neisseria meningitidis [see Warnings and Precautions (5.1)].
+Life-threatening and fatal meningococcal infections have occurred in patients treated with complement inhibitors.
+These infections may become rapidly life-threatening or fatal if not recognized and treated early. - Complete or update vaccination for meningococcal bacteria (for serogroups A, C, W, Y, and B) at least 2 weeks prior to the first dose of ULTOMIRIS, unless the risks of delaying ULTOMIRIS therapy outweigh the risk of developing a serious infection.
+Comply with the most current Advisory Committee on Immunization Practices (ACIP) recommendations for vaccinations against meningococcal bacteria in patients receiving a complement inhibitor.
+See Warnings and Precautions (5.1) for additional guidance on the management of the risk of serious infections caused by meningococcal bacteria. - Patients receiving ULTOMIRIS are at increased risk for invasive disease caused by Neisseria meningitidis, even if they develop antibodies following vaccination.
+Monitor patients for early signs and symptoms of serious meningococcal infections and evaluate immediately if infection is suspected.
+Because of the risk of serious meningococcal infections, ULTOMIRIS is available only through a restricted program under a Risk Evaluation and Mitigation Strategy (REMS) called ULTOMIRIS and SOLIRIS REMS [see Warnings and Precautions (5.2)].
+Please see Important Safety Information on pages $\underline{1}$, $\underline{8}$, and $\underline{9}$ and accompanying full Prescribing Information for ULTOMIRIS, including Boxed WARNING regarding serious and life-threatening or fatal meningococcal infections.
+Introduction Payers may request a letter of medical necessity to support coverage of ULTOMIRIS.

-Introduction

-Payers may request a letter of medical necessity to support coverage of ULTOMIRIS.
 The letter should explain why the drug is medically necessary for the specific patient and may include supporting documentation (eg, medical records, peer-reviewed literature, Prescribing Information, clinical treatment history, etc).
 The letter may be submitted as part of a prior authorization (PA) request, with the claim form, or in response to a payer's request for additional documentation.
 The letter should include patient-specific information, be on your letterhead, be signed by the prescriber, and be submitted to a payer to support a PA request or claim for ULTOMIRIS.
 This sample letter of medical necessity is provided for informational purposes only and is not based on legal advice or official guidance from payers.
 It is not intended to increase or maximize reimbursement by any payer.
 Alexion does not warrant, promise, guarantee, or make any statement that the use of this information will result in coverage or payment for ULTOMIRIS or that any payment received will cover providers' costs.

-Table of Contents

-SAMPLE Letter Medical History (Including Clinical Signs, Symptoms, and Laboratory Results) 5 Select Important Safety Information (cont.)
-8 References
+Table of Contents SAMPLE Letter 3 Medical History (Including Clinical Signs, Symptoms, and Laboratory Results) 5 Select Important Safety Information (cont'd) 8 References 9

-[John Doe, MD] [Address] [City, State, ZIP Code] [(888) 555-5555]